-ZTE shows off Grand Memo and its 5.7-inch display, hints at upcoming Firefox OS handsetAlex Wagner - Deputy Managing Editor, News Desk
+ZTE shows off Grand Memo and its 5.7-inch display, hints at upcoming Firefox OS handsetAlex Wagner - Editorial Director of News and Content

 We've watched Android handsets grow bigger and bigger in the past year or so, with the most recent phone/tablet hybrids sporting 5.5-inch and 6.1-inch screens.
 Today ZTE's entry into that segment has been unveiled.
 Dubbed the ZTE Grand Memo (V9815), this device features a 5.7-inch 720p display, slotting it directly between the likes of Samsung's Galaxy Note II and Huawei's Ascend Mate.
 Along with that ginormous display, Engadget says that the Grand Memo touts a 1.7GHz quad-core Snapdragon S4 Pro processor, 13-megapixel camera, microSD slot and Android 4.1.2 Jelly Bean, all crammed into a frame that measures 8mm thick.